Cybergate9/SayGutenburg/README.md

 If you're familiar with the variety of layouts in these text files then you'll realise it's not rocket science, but it's not trivial either.

-Approach so far, sort psuedo-coded goes something like:
+Approach so far, sort of psuedo-coded goes something like:

 *	identify and get - metadata, contents block if any, start and end of book marker line numbers

-* 	process content block in a little 'chapters' dataset, and then try and identify where each chapter starts
+* 	process contents block into a little 'chapters' dataset, and then try and identify where each chapter starts in body text

-* 	if there's no content block try to create 'chapters' dataset by looking up 'Chapter XX' type titles within text
+* 	if there's no contents block try to create 'chapters' dataset by looking up 'Chapter XX' type titles within body text

 * 	once we have what we think is a sane 'chapters' dataset use it to run through (based on line numbers we've identified) and extract each chapter into its own, nicely named (e.g. booktitledDIR/XX-booktitle-chapterYY.txt), text file